-The Host Data Region
+6.1 The Host Data Region

 The first method for interoperating between OpenACC and some other code is by managing all data using OpenACC, but calling into a function that requires device data.
 For the purpose of example the cublasSaxpy routine will be used in place of writing a saxpy routine, as was shown in an earlier chapter.
-This routine is freely provided by Nvidia for their hardware in the CUBLAS library.
+This routine is freely provided by NVIDIA for their hardware in the CUBLAS library.
 Most other vendors provide their own, tuned library.

-The host\data region gives the programmer a way to expose the device address of a given array to the host for passing into a function.
+The host\data directive gives the programmer a way to expose the device address of a given array to the host for passing into a function.
 This data must have already been moved to the device previously.
+The name of this construct often confuses new users, but it can be thought of as a reverse data region, since it takes data on the device and exposes it to the host.
 The host\data region accepts only the use\device clause, which specifies which device variables should be exposed to the host.
 In the example below, the arrays x and y are placed on the device via a data region and then initialized in an OpenACC loop.
 These arrays are then passed to the cublasSaxpy function as device pointers using the host\data region.

 '''

-#pragma acc data create(x[0:n]) copyout(y[0:n])
+1 #pragma acc data create(x[0:n]) copyout(y[0:n])

-1
+2 {

+3 #pragma acc kernels

+4 {

+'''

+'''

+for( i = 0; i < n; i++)

+5

 {

-2

-#pragma acc kernels

-3

-{

-^{4}

-for( i = 0; i < n; i++)

-\mathbf{5}

 6

-s
+x[i] = 1.0f;

 7

-x[i] = 1.0f;

 y[i] = 0.0f;

 8

 }

 9

 }

 10

 11

 #pragma acc host_data use_device(x,y)

 12

-s
+{

 13

 cublasSaxpy(n, 2.0, x, 1, y, 1);

 14

+}

+15

+}

+16

 '''